hossman/jenkins-reports/README.txt

    - ideally this would compute ratios of fail/pass/skip
    - the ratios are important long term so that "nightly" tests which fail every day don't show up as "low" failure count compared to other tests
- - archive older CSV files
+ - archive/delete older files
    - for builds older then X days, zip up (or just remove?) the CSV files
    - for builders older then X days, do we care about the logs either?
- - fetch-all-data-files.sh's find command should be configurable, only look for url.txt files modified since X
-   - this could/should be where we archive/delete files older then X
+   - we could probably just delete any file older then the 7 days we use for generating the reports?
  - wrapper script ready to go for cron job?
    - take in the venus path as a command line
    - cd to the dirname of the script